cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-group-6-84.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 6-84"
 description: >-
-  On May 4, 2025, SpaceX Falcon 9 launched a record 29 Starlink V2 Mini
+  On May 4, 2025, SpaceX Falcon 9 launched 29 Starlink V2 Mini Optimized
-  Optimized satellites to low Earth orbit from Kennedy Space Centre LC-39A.
-This mission set a new record for the largest batch of V2 Mini satellites to date.
+  smallsats (Group 6-84) to low-Earth orbit from Kennedy Space Centre LC-39A at 08:54 UTC.
+The launch set a new record for the largest V2 Mini batch, and booster B1078 completed its 20th successful flight, landing on 'A Shortfall of Gravitas.'
+The mission took place in foggy, marginal weather with a 60% chance of favorable conditions, but was a success—delivering the satellites to a 530 km, 43° inclination orbit.
-  The booster B1078 flew and landed successfully on 'A Shortfall of Gravitas' for its 20th flight.
-Despite challenging weather, the launch was a success.
 tags:
   - Falcon 9
   - Starlink Group 6-84